Shanci-Li/Shanci-Li.github.io/index.md

 <p>The third topic covers 23.6% of tokens.
 The most meaingful keywords in the topic distribution are: business, market, delay, company, challenge, opportunity, industry, uncertainty, investment, work, london, economy.
 Therefore, we suspect this topic is mainly the concerns about business and economy after Brexit.</p>

 <p>The forth topic covers 18.5% of tokens.
 The most meaingful keywords in the topic distribution are: uncertainty, risk, economy, impact, market, concern, economic, growth, cost, trade, pound, price, business, rise, demand, chaos, worry, sterling.
-Therefore, we suspect this topic is mainly the concerns about chaos  after Brexit. </p>
+Therefore, we suspect this topic is mainly the concerns about chaos  after Brexit. </p></div>
-&nbsp;
 &nbsp;

 <p>
 <b>External resource</b>:</p>
 <p>For Ireland, the main discussion is on the <b>soft or the hard border</b> with the EU.
 The impact of Brexit on the Irish border and its adjacent polities involves changes in trade, customs, immigration checks, local economies, services, recognition of qualifications, medical cooperation, and other matters, now that it is the only external EU land border between the United Kingdom and the European Union.
 After the UK Parliament voted to leave the European Union, all parties said that they want to <b>avoid a hard border</b> in Ireland, due particularly to the border's historically sensitive nature.
 Border issues were <b>one of three areas of focused negotiation</b> in the Withdrawal Agreement.
 Following the United Kingdom's exit from the European Union on 31 January 2020, this border is also the frontier between the EU and an external country.
 The Northern Ireland Protocol of the Brexit withdrawal agreement commits the UK and the EU to maintaining an open border in Ireland, so that (in many respects) the de facto frontier is the Irish Sea border between the two islands.
 This requires the continued application of the Common Travel Area as well as free trade of goods (including electricity) between Ireland and Northern Ireland.
 The latter requires the UK to follow EU law in Northern Ireland with respect to these areas, with jurisdiction of the European Court of Justice in the interpretation of the law.</p>